Translate

 Project History

-- Village Narratives written by yak titʸu titʸu yak tiłhini Northern Chumash Tribe.
+- Village Narratives written by yak titʸu titʸu yak tiłhini, Northern Chumash Tribe

 Pronunciation